Jeremiah33-3/ip/README.md

 ### credits

-1. This repo is forked from Duke.
+1. This repo is forked from _Duke_.

+   ```
    Hello from
-   ```
     ____        _
    |  _ \ _   _| | _____
    | | | | | | | |/ / _ \